 🚇 The nearest station is Kew Gardens.

-27. Kyoto Garden, Holland Park
+26. Kyoto Garden, Holland Park

-An almost obvious cherry blossom location is Kyoto Garden in Holland Park.
+An fairly obvious cherry blossom location is Kyoto Garden in Holland Park.
 This Japanese oasis instantly transports you to another continent, making you forget you’re actually still in London.
 There’s a stunning waterfall, a marvellous peacock, and, of course, lots of pink sakura.

 📍 Holland Park, Kensington, W11 4UA.